AMQP Swiftlet

 SASL Authentication

-The Swiftlet supports SASL authentication mechanisms (PLAIN, ANONYMOUS) for AMQP connections.
-SASL can be enabled or disabled per listener.
-When enabled, the SASL handshake is performed before protocol negotiation, and user credentials are validated against SwiftMQ's authentication Swiftlet.
+The Swiftlet supports SASL authentication mechanisms (PLAIN and ANONYMOUS by default) for AMQP connections.
+SASL is enabled or disabled per listener.
+Authentication integrates with the router's authentication Swiftlet, and user credentials are validated accordingly.

 Configuration Example: